Rocket City Math League

-- The Interschool Test will run from November 7-25, 2016.
+- The Interschool Test will run from October 30-November 17, 2017.
 Teams of students will work on a 15 question test for 30 minutes using a single answer sheet.
 Teams will compete at 2 levels.
 Any team with any member in 10th grade or above competes in Division A. Everyone else competes in Division B. No school can compete in both divisions.

 To compete in the Discovery Division, students must be currently enrolled in that level's mathematics requirement or higher.
 For all other levels, students must be currently enrolled in or have completed the mathematics course at that level and cannot be enrolled in or have completed a higher-level mathematics course.
 In order to be eligible for awards, students may compete in only one level: